 Proof?
 No Child Left Behind (NCLB) was Introduced in the House by John Boehner on March 22, 2001 and its destruction of public schools has gone on, and on, and on for 14 years — even though its faults were immediately recognized.

+Recognition of the major flaw in the laws has not deterred lawmakers, or the education system, from putting detrimental “reform” practices into our schools and system.
 That is the reality as demonstrated in this September 2001 article by Gary Ratner, Director of Citizens for Effective Schools.

-“Its approach, increasing accountability, does not address the fundamental need: providing effective teaching, challenging curriculum and family support for all students.”
+“Its approach— increasing accountability — does not address the fundamental need: providing effective teaching, challenging curriculum and family support for all students.”